iangrubb/portfolio/src/posts/css-position/index.md

 slug: "/blog/a-practical-guide-to-css-position"
 date: "2020-08-08"
 title: "A Practical Guide to CSS Position"
-subtitle: "What it Does, When to Use it, and How to Use it Well"
 abstract: "Developing an effective layout is one of the biggest challenges involved in styling a website.
 The position property is often essential to meeting this challenge.
 I'll show you how to use positioning effectively and demonstrate how you might use it in practice."
 ---